gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 **22w14a**
 - Allays can have armor dispensed onto them after being given an item, allowing for armored allays, which will likely be discontinued in future versions.
 This also allows for the killed by allay statistic by having another player equip them with thorns armor, which will likely be future discontinued.
+- Allays spawned in this version will have a higher generic movement speed than allays in newer versions
 - Added Recovery Compasses, which point to the location where the player last died.
 Currently, by having exactly two recovery compasses in a stack, and clicking both of them on a lodestone, one will become a recovery compass with lodestone tags, which will be discontinued in the next version.
 - Recovery compasses can be used on a lodestone, which increases the recovery compass used statistic, which will be discontinued in future versions
 - Currently growing a mangrove tree doesn't update blocks around it, allowing for many discontinued mangrove tree arrangements, such as a mangrove root on snowy grass